 Nagato (ft.
 Kardinal)

 News & Updates

 Eventually, Kayo turned his poetry to songs.
 Music quickly became a part of his identity, as he feverishly pursued his career as an artist.
 He had his first big performance at the St Lucia Jazz Festival, and a hit single on the airwaves in 2007 with a local Jazz band called Sisterhood, followed by his first solo break out record -, Endless Summer.
 He continued to collaborate throughout the Caribbean with dancehall and soca artists, until he realized that he needed more.
-Kayo soon decided that if he wanted to create a life for himself and his family through hip-hop, he’d have to leave his island home; “because there really wasn’t an audience for hip-hop in the Caribbean.”
+Kayo soon decided that if he wanted to create a life for himself and his family through music, he’d have to leave his island home; even if for a while.

-That “sugar with the medicine” approach to songwriting is the basis for what Kayo’s music is all about - creating a uniquely aggressive and penetrating sound while penning songs with substance and purpose - Music that makes you feel something.
+That “sugar with the medicine” approach to songwriting is the basis for what Kayo’s music is all about - creating a uniquely potent and penetrating sound while penning songs with substance and purpose - Music that makes you feel something.
 9 albums, 7 cross country tours, several songwriting credits, film and television placements later, Kayo is still paving his way to being one of the most prolific artists of our time.